 map() and flatMap() APIs stem from functional languages.
-In Java 8, you can find them in Optional, Stream and in CompletableFuture (although under slightly different name).
+In Java 8, we can find them in Optional, Stream and in CompletableFuture (although under a slightly different name).

 Despite the fact that both have the same return types, they are quite different.
 Let’s explain these differences by analyzing some examples of streams and optionals.

 Learn different ways of iterating through the entries of a Map in Java.